yegamatimanasa/GeoCropAI/README.md

 **You can install them using:**

-bash
-Copy code
 pip install Flask pandas numpy scikit-learn

-Run the Flask application:
+Run the Flask application: python app.py

-bash
-Copy code
-python app.py
 Access the application: Open your web browser and navigate to http://127.0.0.1:5000 to access the GeoCropAI system.

 **Usage**